An introduction to pitch strength in contemporary popular music analysis and production: Pitch strength does not correlate with HarmonicRatio in the general case

 \section{Pitch strength does not correlate with HarmonicRatio in the general case}

-\paragraph{Argument 1.} The first argument suggesting that pitch strength doesn't correlate with HarmonicRatio (AC1) in the general case derives from the measurement of HarmonicRatio for the eleven sounds from \citeauthor{zwicker1990pitchstrength}. \textbf{Figure \ref{fig:harmonicratios}(a)} shows HarmonicRatio for the eleven sounds, and \textbf{Figure \ref{fig:harmonicratios}(b)} shows 10\textsuperscript{HarmonicRatio} for the same sounds.
+\paragraph{Argument 1.} The first argument suggesting that pitch strength doesn't correlate with HarmonicRatio (AC1) in the general case derives from the measurement of HarmonicRatio for the 11 sounds from \citeauthor{zwicker1990pitchstrength} (see Appendix~\ref{ref:appendix1}). \textbf{Figure \ref{fig:harmonicratios}(a)} shows HarmonicRatio for the 11 sounds, and \textbf{Figure \ref{fig:harmonicratios}(b)} shows 10\textsuperscript{HarmonicRatio} for the same sounds.
 HarmonicRatio is close to one for the first seven sounds and much lower for the last four.

-Comparing \textbf{Figure~\ref{fig:harmonicratios}(a)(b)} with Figure 5.25a-c from \citet[p.~137]{zwicker1990pitchstrength}, in which the PS values decrease regularly, suggests a potential correlation between PS and HarmonicRatio, though the scale might have to be adjusted.
-To adjust its scale to actual music, HarmonicRatio is measured on the BEA dataset (see Appendix~\ref{ref:appendix6}), and the resulting distribution is normalized using the transformation (1-HarmonicRatio)\textsuperscript{0.21}. \textbf{Figure~\ref{fig:harmonicratios}(c)} shows the transformed HarmonicRatio for the eleven sounds.
+Comparing \textbf{Figure~\ref{fig:harmonicratios}(a)(b)} with Figures 5.25(a--c) from \citet[p.~137]{zwicker1990pitchstrength}, in which the PS values decrease regularly, suggests a potential correlation between PS and HarmonicRatio, though the scale might have to be adjusted.
+To adjust its scale to actual music, HarmonicRatio is measured on the BEA dataset (see Appendix~\ref{ref:appendix5}), and the resulting distribution is normalized using the transformation (1-HarmonicRatio)\textsuperscript{0.21}. \textbf{Figure~\ref{fig:harmonicratios}(c)} shows the transformed HarmonicRatio for the 11 sounds.
 The resulting values still show little correlation with the PS measures by \citet{zwicker1990pitchstrength}.
-As a result, it is not possible to conclusively link HarmonicRatio and pitch strength in the case of the eleven sounds provided by \citet{zwicker1990pitchstrength}.
+As a result, it is not possible to conclusively link HarmonicRatio and pitch strength in the case of the 11 sounds provided by \citet{zwicker1990pitchstrength}.

 \paragraph{Argument 2.} The second argument stems from music typically containing multiple simultaneous tones.
 Here, HarmonicRatio is compared for two pairs of harmonic complex tones: a minor third and a fourth, both in equal temperament.
-The tones are generated using \citepos{mauch2010approximate} model, where the amplitude of the $k^{th}$ partial is $s^{k-1}$ with s=0.8 and 10 harmonics.
+The tones are generated using \citepos{mauch2010approximate} model, where the amplitude of the $k$th partial is $s^{k-1}$ with $s=0.8$ and 10 harmonics.
 On a scale from 0 to 1, the HarmonicRatio for the minor third is 0.829 and 0.964 for the fourth.
 After normalization, these values become 0.690 and 0.497.
 Despite this, the pitch strengths for both sounds remain similar.

 As shown in \textbf{Figure~\ref{fig:pairwise}}, the difference in HarmonicRatio between the fourth and minor third can be explained by evaluating pairwise HarmonicRatios for each harmonic.
 The intervals in the fourth are generally purer than those in the minor third.